qatrackplus/qatrackplus/docs/install/win.rst

     variable to a different port (e.g. 8008)

 Setting up IIS
 ~~~~~~~~~~~~~~

+To start open up the Internet Information Services (IIS) application.
+We are
-We are going to use IIS for two purposes: first, it is going to serve all of
+going to use IIS for two purposes: first, it is going to serve all of our
-our static media (css, js and images) and second it is going to act as a
+static media (css, js and images) and second it is going to act as a reverse
-reverse proxy to forward the QATrack+ specific requests to CherryPy.
+proxy to forward the QATrack+ specific requests to CherryPy.

-Before starting please make sure you have both `URL Rewrite 2.0
+Before starting please make sure you have both `URL Rewrite 2.1
 <https://www.iis.net/downloads/microsoft/url-rewrite>`__ and `Application
 Request Routing 3.0
 <http://www.iis.net/downloads/microsoft/application-request-routing>`__ IIS
 modules installed.
+These can be installed by clicking on the "Get New Web
+Platform Components" link in the right hand side bar of IIS (you may need to
+install the Web Platform Installer first).

+After installing these modules, you will need to close & re-open IIS.

 Enabling Proxy in Application Request Routing
 .............................................